How to Heal a Broken Life?

 What sounds can you hear?

 The purpose of this exercise is to begin feeling the good things in life.
 It helps you to be present instead of being locked in the pain filled past.
 You have one of two choices to make – stay where you are or begin the healing process by opening up to other possibilities.
 It really is your choice.
 Could it really be that simple to start the healing just by focusing on your senses?
 Yes, you can find comfort in your senses and see beyond the pain by broadening your awareness of the good things around you- the awareness of life beyond the pain.
 For every pain, there is pleasure and even a possibility for more pleasure than pain.
-Doing this small exercise gives us the space needed to heal our broken lives.
+Doing this small exercise gives us the space needed to heal broken lives.

 Do you ask yourself any of these questions: Why did they leave me?
 What did I do to upset them?
 Can we get back together one day?
 Why did I make the wrong money decisions?
 How did I even think I could be a good businessperson?
 Why do I continually make stupid mistakes?
 One of the best things to learn is that with or without all of these people or situations, the most important relationship we have is with ourselves.